shankarsridhar/ember-backstop-tutorial/README.md

-# Ember-Backstop Visual Regression Test Demo
+# Ember-Backstop Visual Regression Test Tutorial

-This demo starts with a fork of the EmberJS **Super Rentals** tutorial.
+This tutorial starts with a fork of the EmberJS **Super Rentals** tutorial.
 We added the ember-backstop test helper to the project and configured everything for you so you can get right in and experience visual testing with everything all set up.
 Awesome.

 *This demo is based on the original working repository for the EmberJS Super Rentals tutorial.
 More info at https://guides.emberjs.com/current/tutorial/ember-cli/.*